Face-to-Face Paper Readings: Online Interactive

 - You must use your UWF student Gmail account;

-- The paper reader will connect with you in Meet -- Paper readers will not answer connections from students;
+- The paper reader will connect with you in the Writing Lab's Zoom account -- Paper readers will not answer connections from students;

-- The paper reader will attempt to connect with you five times during the first five minutes of your scheduled session (once every minute) -- If he or she cannot connect with you, you will be counted as a no-show;
+- The paper reader will look for you in the waiting room five times during the first five minutes of your scheduled session.
+If the reader does not see you in the waiting room, you will be counted as a no-show.

 - Use the marked-up copy that you and your paper reader revised as a guide to help you change your paper.